MKFirmware/MK4duo/Documentation/CodingGuidelines.md

 ### Useless MACROS
 **MK4duo** is already full of macros, since it embraces _conditional compiling_.
 A lot of other macros are used to prevent code duplication and others provide some useful services too.
 But they make the code less readable: we try to avoid and delete useless macros, **and you should try also!**

-### Memory consumption and coding standards
-Try to minimize the number of variables used and to define them inside the function scope: this way, when the function will return, that memory will be freed.
-For coding standards you can refer to the good _Marlin_ documentation written by [thinkyhead](https://github.com/thinkyhead): [Coding Standards](https://github.com/MarlinFirmware/MarlinDocumentation/blob/master/_development/coding_standards.md).